cairo-book/cairo-book/src/appendix-03-derivable-traits.md

 When moving out of scope, variables need to be moved first.
 This is where the `Drop` trait intervenes.
 You can find more details about its usage [here](ch04-01-what-is-ownership.md#the-drop-trait).

-Moreover Dictionary need to be squashed before going out of scope.
-Calling manually the `squash` method on each of them can be quickly redundant. `Destruct` trait allows Dictionaries to be automatically squashed when they get out of scope.
+Moreover, Dictionaries need to be squashed before going out of scope.
+Calling the `squash` method on each of them manually can quickly become redundant. `Destruct` trait allows Dictionaries to be automatically squashed when they get out of scope.
 You can also find more information about `Destruct` [here](ch04-01-what-is-ownership.md#the-destruct-trait).

 ## Store